Epistemic Phase Transitions in Mathematical Proofs: Cognitive Model

 The existence of such transitions is sensitive to network structure: they can not happen, for example, for a linear network, nor indeed for any tree-like network of finite ramification~\cite{gefen1984phase}.
 However, when the topological demands \emph{are} met, justification becomes easier, not harder, as the network size, $N$, increases, with---depending on the structure of the network---a sharp transition to total deductive certainty in the limit of large $N$.

 As mentioned above, this is due to the emergence of multiple paths between any two claims.
+An example of this appears in Fig.~\ref{demo_figure}, where belief in the axiom $p$ influences the belief in the claim $t$ (and vice versa, abductively) via two pathways: from $p$ to $q$ to $t$, and from $p$ to $u$ to $t$.

+To see how multiple paths combine in the MH model, imagine fixing the value of $t$ to be true.
+This will make it more likely that $q$ will update to true (or remain true) when it comes to be considered.
+This leads to a second-order effect, of $q$ updating to true influencing $p$ updating to true.
+Fixing $t$ to true also makes it more likely that $u$ will update to true, leading to an additional, otherwise independent, effect of $t$ on $p$.
+Each of these second-order effects is weaker than a direct link, since it requires that the outcome of two random processes comes out in the more-likely direction: $q$ flipping because of $t$, then $p$ flipping because of $q$, for example.
+At the same time, however, the two nodes can have independent effects on $p$.
+(Second-order effects can also emerge from a combination of abductive and deductive steps; for example, $s$ can influence $t$ both via belief in $q$, and via belief in $C$.)

+What this line of reasoning reveals is that the effect of one part of a proof on another part of the proof depends upon the network topology, and in particular the number of distinct paths between the two parts.
+In general, the power of the effect along any particular pathway decays exponentially in the number of steps; this is another way of saying that error compounds exponentially along any particular path, as it does in any linear chain.
+At first glance, this suggests that, as a proof becomes larger, it ``falls apart'' in the expected Humean fashion: the truth of one claim has vanishingly little impact on something in an entirely different part of the system.

-On the one hand, error compounds exponentially along any particular path, as it does in any linear chain.
-On the other, the number of distinct paths between points can, depending on network structure, grow exponentially~\cite{dedeo2012dynamics}.
+On the other hand, the number of distinct paths between points can, depending on network structure, grow exponentially~\cite{dedeo2012dynamics}: the further away you are from a particular claim in the network, the more non-overlapping pathways exist to get there.
 At a critical point, the exponential decay is balanced by the exponential growth, and influence can propagate undiminished across the entire network~\cite{stanley}.
+Informally, the EPT corresponds to the perception of separate lines of evidence, or reasoning, all pointing in the same direction.
+Our first result in this work is that mathematical theorems have the particular structure necessary for an EPT to take place, and for conclusions to become stronger than any particular step.

 EPTs are a double-edged sword, however, because disbelief can propagate just as easily as truth.
-A second prediction of the model is that this difficulty---the explosive spread of skepticism---can be ameliorated by when the proof is made of modules: groups of claims that are significantly more tightly linked to each other than to the rest of the network.
+A second prediction of the model is that this difficulty---the explosive spread of skepticism---can be ameliorated when the proof is made of modules: groups of claims that are significantly more tightly linked to each other than to the rest of the network.
+Imagine, for example, that node $r$ in Fig.~\ref{demo_figure} was no longer taken as an axiom, but was the conclusion of a logical inference with nodes $r^\prime$, $r^{\prime\prime}$, and so on that led to $r$ as a conclusion.
+The connections between these $r$-nodes might well be dense enough to trigger an EPT.
+However, their connection to the rest of the proof in Fig.~\ref{demo_figure} is mediated by the single node $r$.
+Such a situation would correspond to the presence of (at least) two modules: the $r$-nodes correspond to one module, and the remainder of the network to (at least) one other module.